 am the Associate Clinical Director of Family Service League,

 a local not-for-profit counseling agency, a staff PAT at the

 Psychodrama & Creative Arts Institute, NYC, and an Adjunct

 Associate Professor at NYU and Columbia.

 Where: Upper Montclair, NJ.

-September 13th.
+is due September 5th.
 50 % refund until September 20th.
-No refunds
+No

 Contact: Paula Ochs LCSW, CP, PAT